 In 2015, he was awarded a two years AgreenSkills incoming fellowship to work as a PostDoc in the stress-signaling group of the Institute of Plant Sciences Paris-Saclay.
 Sebastian focused his work on the molecular analyses of the cellular signaling events during stress adaptation processes of plants.
 In particular, he investigated a MAP-Kinase module activated under abiotic stress conditions and during primary-nitrogen response in the model-plant Arabidopsis thaliana.

-Sebastian joined our lab as a PostDoc in April 2017.
-He will work on cellular signaling and perception mechanisms during plant-microbe interaction.
+Sebastian joined our lab as a PostDoc in April 2017 leading his own projects on metabolic signaling and perception mechanisms during plant-microbe interaction.

 Schenk ST*, Lichtenberg E, Keller J, Delaux PM, Ott T. 2020.
 Integration of A Nitrate-Related Signaling Pathway in Rhizobia-Induced Responses During Interactions with Non Legume Host Arabidopsis thaliana